grandtheft-spaceship/completeDevGuideGo_udemy/notes.md

   * Every function has to specify what type the *type of its arguments and/or its receiver*
 * Does that mean:
   * **Every function we ever write has to be rewritten to accomodate different types even if the logic is identical?**
+* This is a small part of the problems that *interfaces* solves for us
+  * They make it easier to reuse code between different parts of our codebase

+### Problems Without Interfaces

+**LOOK AT CODE**